 - If a patient submits a claim, we’ll return it.
 They can then ask you to submit a claim for processing.
 If we deny your claim, the patient can appeal this decision once a determination is made.
 Patients will get a determination through the Medicare Summary Notice.
 Providers will get a Remittance Advice.

-- We’ll pay a fixed national payment rate of $12 per OTC COVID-19 test
+- We paid a maximum fixed national payment rate of $12 per OTC COVID-19 test

-- We won’t geographically adjust this payment rate
+- We didn’t geographically adjust this payment rate

-- If you usually charge less than $12 per test, then we’ll pay the lesser of the 2 amounts
+- If you usually charged less than $12 per test, we’ll pay the lesser of $12 or what you charged

 - You must accept the Medicare payment amount as payment in full and not collect any additional amounts from patients for tests provided within the quantity limit

-We’ll pay you directly when you submit valid claims for eligible Medicare patients who ask for tests and haven’t reached the OTC COVID-19 test quantity limit of 8 tests per calendar month.
+We’ll pay you directly when you submit valid claims for eligible Medicare patients who:

-We’ll pay claims in the order we get them.
+We pay claims in the order we get them.
 Be sure to submit claims promptly.
-We’ll only pay claims with dates of services starting on or after April 4, 2022, through the last day of the COVID-19 PHE.
+We’ll only pay claims with dates of service from April 4, 2022 – May 11, 2023.